nazabucciarelli/solvd-laba-homework-3/README.md

-To accomplish the requirements of the homework, I've changed the attributes from class Person to protected, so they are accessible only from Employee and Customer child classes.
+To accomplish the requirements of the homework, I've changed the attributes from class Person to protected, so they are accessible only from Employee and Customer classes.
 I've applied polymorphism adding Customers and Employees in a Person array and adding the walk() abstract method in Person in order to make that child classes override it.
 Finally, I've overridden toString(), hashCode() and equals() methods in each non-abstract class.